UberMouse/ArteDungeon/README.md

 #UberDungeon

 UberDungeon is a script for the immensely popular and successful bot, RSBuddy.
 For Java MMORPG Runescape.
-The program source code is completely open and free (Must be redistributed without authors permission) - whether you're a Java expert or just keen to explore.
+The program source code is completely open and free (Must be redistributed with authors permission) - whether you're a Java expert or just keen to explore.

 ###Get the code